waleko/waleko.github.io/content/authors/admin/_index.md

 highlight_name: true
 ---

 Hi, my name is Alexander Kovrigin.
 I am an undergraduate Computer Science student at Jacobs University Bremen.
-I like doing backend with C++, Kotlin and Python.
+I like doing backend with C++, Kotlin, and Python.

-At my high school I have picked up a hobby of doing pet projects in my free time.
-I really enjoy automating things that otherwise are done manually.
-Since high school I have been also competing in competitive programming and olympiad math competitions.
+Since high school, I have been competing in competitive programming and olympiad math competitions, as well as doing some pet projects in my free time.

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "https://wlko.me/resume" "newtab" >}}resumé{{< /staticref >}}.